-We will ensure that;
+We will ensure that:

-- All staff and volunteers read KCSiE Part 1 annually and sign to say they read and understood it. - All staff receive information about the school's safeguarding arrangements, the school's safeguarding statement, staff behaviour policy (code of conduct)3, child protection policy, behaviour policy, the safeguarding response to children who go missing from education, the role and names of the Designated Safeguarding Lead and their deputy(ies), and sign to say they have read it. - All staff receive safeguarding and child protection training, including online safety, at induction in line with advice from Devon Children and Families Partnership which is regularly updated (for example, via email, e-bulletins and staff meetings), as required, but at least annually; - All members of staff are trained in and receive regular updates in online safety and reporting concerns; - All staff and governors have regular Level 2 child protection awareness training, updated by the DSL as appropriate, to maintain their understanding of the signs and indicators of abuse; - The child protection policy is made available via the school website or other means and that parents/carers are made aware of this policy and their entitlement to have a copy via the school newsletter/website.
-All parents/carers are made aware of the responsibilities of staff members with regard to child protection procedures through the publication of the Child Protection Policy and reference to it on the school website. - The federation provides a coordinated offer of Early Help when additional needs of children are identified and contributes to early help arrangements and inter-agency working and plans; - Our lettings policy will seek to ensure the suitability of adults working with children on federation sites at any time;
+- All staff and volunteers read KCSiE Part 1 annually and sign to say they read and understood it. - All staff receive information about the school's safeguarding arrangements, the school's safeguarding statement, staff behaviour policy (code of conduct), child protection policy, behaviour policy, the safeguarding response to children who go missing from education, the role and names of the Designated Safeguarding Lead and their deputy(ies), and sign to say they have read and will abide by it. - All staff receive safeguarding and child protection training, including online safety, at induction in line with advice from Devon Children and Families Partnership which is regularly updated (for example, via email, e-bulletins and staff meetings), as required, but at least annually; - All members of staff are trained in and receive regular updates in online safety and reporting concerns; - All staff and governors have regular Level 2 child protection awareness training, updated by the DSL as appropriate, to maintain their understanding of the signs and indicators of abuse; - The child protection policy is made available via the school website or other means and that parents/carers are made aware of this policy and their entitlement to have a copy via the school handbook/newsletter/website.
+All parents/carers are made aware of the responsibilities of staff members with regard to child protection procedures through the publication of the Child Protection Policy and reference to it in the school's handbook. - The school provides a coordinated offer of Early Help when additional needs of children are identified and contributes to early help arrangements and inter-agency working and plans;

-3 The code of conduct should include acceptable use of technology, staff & pupil relationship boundaries and communications, including the use of social media.
+&lt;sup>3 The code of conduct should include acceptable use of technology, staff & pupil relationship boundaries and communications, including the use of social media.

-- Community users organising activities for children are aware of the federation's Child Protection Policy, guidelines and procedures; - The name of the designated members of staff for child protection, the Designated Safeguarding Lead and deputy(ies), are clearly advertised across the federation with a statement explaining the school's role in referring and monitoring cases of suspected abuse; - All Governors will be given a copy of Part 2 and Annex A of Keeping Children Safe in Education 2018.
+- Our lettings policy will seek to ensure the suitability of adults working with children on school sites at any time, for example, by having evidence of DBS checks having been undertaken; - Community users organising activities for children are aware of the school's Child Protection Policy, guidelines and procedures; - The name of the designated members of staff for child protection, the Designated Safeguarding Lead and deputy(ies), are clearly advertised in the school with a statement explaining the school's role in referring and monitoring cases of suspected abuse; - All Governors will be given a copy of Part 2 and Annex A of Keeping Children Safe in Education 2019.